 Nibor (Norwegian Interbank Offered Rate) is a collective term for Norwegian money market rates at different maturities.
 Nibor is intended to reflect the interest rate level a bank require for unsecured money market lending in NOK to another bank.
 Norske Finansielle Referanser (NoRe) is (from January, 2017) administrator for Nibor.
 Nibor is calculated and published by Oslo Børs.

-For this data source, RIMES hosts approximately 35 indices, including:
+For this data source, RIMES hosts approximately 35 reference rates, including:

 Some of the items available include Description, Database Domain Code, Last Price Date, Series Value, and Database Symbol.